dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
-* we'll keep talking about mvc so don't worry
+* we'll keep talking about mvc, more next week!
 * BUT we're also going to move on to 4rth more modern tooling!